kdoore/CS2335-Gitbook/ui-panel_toggle_visibility.md

 ###Scene Load-Event - calls Start()
 We need to initialize the value of our object references within the InitializeObjectRefs() method.
 This way the object references will be re-initialized each time we enter this particular Scene.

-### Toggle Properties: Interactive and BlocksRaycase
+### Toggle Properties: Alpha, Interactive and BlocksRaycast

 ###HideCG, ShowCG Methods

-Below is the new code that we've added to MenuScript.cs.
+Below is the new code that we've added to  our class.
 ```
    private CanvasGroup mapCG, startCG;